HCL-TECH-SOFTWARE/appscan-slack-integration/Readme.md

 4. Give the token a name (e.g., appscan-socket-token).
 5. Click **Add Scope** and select connections:write.
 6. Click **Generate**.
 7. Copy the token that starts with **xapp-**.
 You will need this for the slack.app.token property.
+You will need this for the SLACK\_APP\_TOKEN environment variable.

 **B. Get the bot token for API calls:**